PearInc/PearDownloader.js/docs/get-started.md

 ```bash
 npm install peardownloader --save
 ```
-Then you can require PearPlayer like this:
+Then you can require PearDownloader like this:
 ```js
 var PearDownloader = require('PearDownloader');
 ```